 There are many ways to give up smoking.
 Different methods work for different people, so don’t be discouraged if you don’t succeed the first time you try to stop.
 Here are some of the most common methods:

 - E-cigarettes (also known as a vapouriser or vape) are considered effective in stopping smoking.
 An e-cigarette ( is a device that allows you to inhale nicotine in a vapour rather than smoke.
 E-cigarettes don’t burn tobacco and don’t produce tar or carbon monoxide, two of the most damaging elements in tobacco smoke.
 E-cigarettes work by heating a solution (e-liquid) that typically contains nicotine, propylene glycol and/or vegetable glycerine and flavourings.

 - Willpower: It takes a lot of determination, but with the help of your family and friends it will be easier.
 After the first two or three weeks of not smoking you will start to feel the benefits and withdrawal symptoms will lessen.

 Local help and support

-Change Grow Live are the appointed Newcastle Stop Smoking Service.
+Change Grow Live run the appointed Newcastle Stop Smoking Service.
 They can offer one-to-one support and group sessions.
 They can signpost you to a range of services for people who are trying to give up smoking.

 Smoke Free provide a range of online resources to help you give up smoking.

 British Lung Foundation – Breathe Easy support group provides help, support and information to people living with a lung condition and for those who look after them.